00tau/dotfiles/README.md

 # ln -s ~/.dotfiles/dx /usr/share/X11/xkb/symbols/dx
 ```

-This is the alpha-numeric layer of the grid:
+This is the alpha-numeric layer of the grid.
+Note that the SHIFT-key lies on
+the home-row of the layout, assuming that you are much more likely to press
+SHIFT than CAPS-LOCK:

 | L5    | L5 | L4 | L3 | L2 | L2 | R2 | R2 | R3 | R4 | R5 | R5    |
 |------:|----|----|----|----|----|----|----|----|----|----|:------|